close

 Words: 1366|Pages: 3|7 min read

-Bernard attempting to help Biff out in school by reminding him to study also adds social pressure for Willy because he wants Biff to be successful, but plays it off and jokes about how Bernard won't amount to nothing just by doing good in school because he isn't well liked.
-He repeatedly dismisses Bernard by saying “Don't be a pest!” and calling him anemic to his sons (Miller 25).
-Willy does this because he doesn't want to be reminded of how his son Biff is failing in something in his life.
-Even when his wife attempts to speak up for their son and agree with Bernard, Willy freaks out and exclaims, “There’s nothing the matter with him!
+Bernard's attempts to help Biff out in school by reminding him to study also add social pressure for Willy because he wants Biff to be successful.
+Yet, he dismisses Bernard by joking that he won't amount to anything just by doing well in school because he isn't well-liked.
+He repeatedly dismisses Bernard by saying, “Don't be a pest!” and calling him anemic to his sons (Miller, 1949, p.
+25).
+Willy does this because he doesn't want to be reminded of Biff's failures.
+Even when his wife attempts to speak up for their son and agree with Bernard, Willy exclaims, “There’s nothing the matter with him!
 You want him to be a worm like Bernard?
-He’s got spirit, personality,” (Miller 31).
+He’s got spirit, personality” (Miller, 1949, p.
+31).

-As Willy's weakness for success continues to shine through throughout the play, Willy repeatedly tries to push his financial dreams off on Biff and live through him vicariously.
-In the beginning of the first act, Willy talks down about his son Biff to his wife Linda.
-Calling Biff lazy and that, “Not finding yourself at the age of thirty-four is a disgrace,” (Miller 11).
-As he paints his son as a failure, he then goes on to admit he knows his son is not lazy; but that someone like him who is attractive and likeable, should be able to achieve the American dream.
-Which also happens to be the same thing Willy has worked for in his own life in attempts to achieve but failed.
+As Willy's weakness for success continues to shine through the play, he repeatedly tries to project his financial dreams onto Biff and live vicariously through him.
+In the beginning of the first act, Willy criticizes his son Biff to his wife Linda, calling Biff lazy and saying, “Not finding yourself at the age of thirty-four is a disgrace” (Miller, 1949, p.
+11).
+Despite painting his son as a failure, he admits he knows Biff is not lazy and believes that someone as attractive and likable as Biff should achieve the American dream, the same dream Willy has worked for but failed to attain.

 Get a custom paper now from our expert writers.

-In the end this was a tragedy that could really happen to any person.
-Willy being so caught up on being successful and trying to provide more than what he could give to his family was ultimately what was slowly killing him inside while driving him mad, and ironically also the reason he took his own life.
-Willy responded to his broken dreams by admiring how after Ben died, his kids received insurance money and decided to finally provide financial happiness for his family in the same way.
-The tragic flaw in Willy, along with the social pressure and moral weakness he had, makes this play a tragedy.
+In the end, this was a tragedy that could happen to any person.
+Willy's obsession with success and his attempts to provide more than he could for his family ultimately led to his internal demise and madness, ironically becoming the reason for his suicide.
+Willy responded to his broken dreams by admiring how after Ben died, his children received insurance money, and he decided to finally provide financial happiness for his family in the same way.
+The tragic flaw in Willy, combined with the social pressure and moral weakness he experienced, makes this play a tragedy.

 Image of Dr. Charlotte Jacobson